Music

 Next Generation

-Now a brand new star of the next generation beckons Remi into action again.
-Max Ayinde is an exciting next-generation pianist with a lot of feel in his playing.
-Plus he’s a great sound engineer too.
+Enter a brand new star of the next generation: Max Ayinde is an exciting next-generation pianist with a lot of feel in his playing.
+Plus he’s a first rate sound engineer too.

-Max Ayinde heard that Remi wanted to record some tunes for his novel so he volunteered and the ‘TreeSongs’ album began to emerge.
+When Max Ayinde heard that Remi wanted to record some tunes for his novel he volunteered and the ‘TreeSongs’ album emerged.

 It was no surprise that Max and Remi shared a musical understanding and communicated so well despite never having played together seriously before.
 They are a father and son team.